THE NAUTICAM NA-D5 UNDERWATER HOUSING

 - Flash disable / enable, this is a big one!
 Toggles external flashes on and off, allowing a switch between artificial light shooting (continuous shooting speed limited by flash recycle, and shutter speed limited by the strobe max sync speed at 1/250) to silhouette mode using only ambient light (full 12 fps continuous shooting speed, unrestricted flash sync speed).

 - AF-area mode + AF-ON – very cool functionality, for a quick way of accessing a focus mode other than the mode currently assigned and activating it while held down.
 Placed at the right thumb via the re-positioned PV lever, the current focus mode be overridden with something like auto area focus for quick grab shots where there isn't time to move the selected autofocus point.

-Compared to NA-D4, the previous Nikon pro body housing from Nauticam, the smaller size is immediately apparent.
+The redesigned LED Flash Triggering System has allowed for a much lower housing height.
+This the smallest, easiest to pack Nauticam Pro DSLR housing yet.
+Compared to NA-D4, the previous Nikon pro-body housing from Nauticam, the smaller size is immediately apparent.